skip to content

 It is important that students commence the Project write-up before the end of the Lent Term, to avoid the erosion of revision time caused by a ‘creep’ of project write-up well into the Easter vacation and beyond.

-Peer Groups in Part II and Part III Biochemistry are arranged by the Department.
-Part II and Part III students are organised into mixed groups, and each group has a designated academic staff member lead.
-Peer Groups normally meet once a week and is an essential part of the taught course.
+Peer Groups in Part III Biochemistry are arranged by the Department.
+Part III students are organised into groups, and meet to discuss their research projects.
+They are an essential part of the taught course and are important for further refining presentation skills

 Student Feedback

 The Part III Biochemistry course is run by the Part III Management Committee.
-This committee considers the minutes of the Part III Consultative Committee, which comprises the members of the Management Committee plus student representatives from the Part III course.
+This committee considers the minutes of the Part III Class Meeting, which comprises the Part III students and the Module Organisers.
 More formally, questionnaires are provided on the various components of the course, and the responses are considered in the first instance by the Part III Management Committee.

 Staff attach considerable importance to student views and a number of modifications to the course have originated as student suggestions.